polyfony-inc/polyfony/README.md

 ## Requirements
 You need a POSIX compatible system (Linux/MacOS/xBSD), PHP >= 7.1 with ext-pdo, ext-sqlite3, ext-mbstring, ext-msgpack and a rewrite module for your webserver.

+## Disclaimer
+If you are considering using this framework instead of a major and well supported framework such as Laravel, there is something very wrong with your decision making process and/or project assesment.

+In almost every case, using mainstream framework would be a better choice.

 ## Installation

 ###### To download & preconfigure the framework in *your-project-folder*